Start My Answer

 Credit Bureau Systems (CBS) started out collecting for the healthcare industry.
 It eventually branched out to other sectors.
 But the goal is the same: to get consumers to pay on delinquent accounts.

-Debt resulting from medical bills can be the most frustrating.
+Debt resulting from medical bills can be frustrating.
 And you may be tempted to ignore the debt collector's attempts to contact you.
-This article will establish who Credit Bureau Systems is, why it is unwise to ignore their calls, and how you can beat them.
+This article will establish who Credit Bureau Systems is, why it is unwise to ignore their calls, and how you can engage with them to effectively and efficiently resolve the debt collection matter.

 Credit Bureau Systems is a nationwide debt collector with multiple offices.
 The headquarters are in Kentucky.